Terry4715/performance_reporting/readme.md

-# Codewars practice
+# Performance Reporting

-## kata collection
+## Project

-This repository is a collection of completed katas from Codewars using Python.
+This repository is an exploration of automating the performance reporting for unit linked funds using Python.

 ```print("Hello, World!")```